makersmansion/makersmansion/src/weekly/2022/week-30/index.md

 ---
-title: "About enjoying the journey, Musk‘s hiring strategy, and the 1st important earnings period"
+title: "Enjoying the journey, Musk‘s hiring strategy, and the 1st important earnings period"
 date: 2022-07-27
 week: 30
 ---

-💬 "Life...
-Is for Living"
+💬 **Life...
+Is for Living**

 Goals, plans, strategies, interviews, tasks, deadlines.
 All cool, all important!
 So is the 5 o'clock tea.